CINA

 Public notices to print publications can be 30% of the business.
 This bill endangers that income and increases publication costs.
 And it does not mitigate a future threat to public notice.

-CINA Approves of Section B.
+CINA Approves only Section B.

 Section (b)“Every adjudicated newspaper will have to post on their own website.”